-Before executing a command, scons performs construction variable interpolation on the strings that make up the command line of builders.
-Variables are introduced by a \$ prefix.
-Besides construction variables, scons provides the following variables for each command execution:
+Before executing a command, scons performs construction variable interpolation on the string that makes up the command line of the builder.
+Variables are introduced in such strings by a \$ prefix.
+Besides regular construction variables, scons provides the following special variables for each command execution: